Fit as a Mama Bear

 Most protein pudding recipes are made with Greek yogurt and protein powder (like this 3-ingredient protein pudding recipe).
 It’s easy and quick- just like peanut butter protein cups.
 This recipe, however, is far more rich and dessert-tasting.

-Canned coconut milk: make sure to use full-fat coconut milk as it’ll make the protein pudding much richer tasting as well as giving it a mousse-like texture.
-Learn more about coconut milk and choosing the best kind.
+Canned coconut milk: Make sure to use full-fat coconut milk from a can and drain any water (using only the cream on top).
+It’ll make the protein chocolate pudding recipe much richer tasting, as well as giving it a mousse-like texture.

-Protein powder: the protein powder you choose makes a huge difference to the taste and texture of the chocolate protein pudding and this banana protein pudding.
+Protein powder: The protein powder you choose makes a huge difference to the taste and texture of the chocolate protein pudding and this banana protein pudding.
 Make sure you use one you love or you won’t enjoy the taste.
-I made mine with Transformation Chocolate Lava Protein Powder.
+I made mine with Transformation Chocolate Lava Protein Powder initially but have since used a beef-based protein powder with great results.

 Expert Tips